ltfschoen/flappytips/README.md

 **Objective:** Fly the DOT character between the gaps as many blocks as possible.

+**Economics** Incentivises users to create an account on the chain and deposit sufficient funds to cover the transaction costs required to share their game results.
+If the user plays the game and shares their results, they may be eligible for a tip from the treasury.

 **Features**:
 * Choice of currently supported chains (i.e. Polkadot, Kusama).
 * Player character is a DOT (similar to Flappy Bird)